-Parents have the job of carefully choosing which foreign language their kids are going to learn at an early age in order to facilitate their immersion into the business world later.
-But that’s when the decision-making needs to happen.
-What’s better?
+Either way, carefully choosing which foreign language to learn is an important decision in order to facilitate the immersion process into the world of business.
+So when it comes to decision making time, what’s better?

-You probably haven’t considered ed the last one, but there are many reasons why you should learn Portuguese.
+You probably haven’t considered the last one, but there are many reasons why you should learn Portuguese.

 You should know that Portuguese is an official language in countries on four different continents, and it is one of the official languages of many international organizations such as the European Union.

 Not convinced yet?
 Let’s see what the internet says about this important language so that you know how to use your Portuguese lessons in the world of work!

-You may want to go to the Tourist Office in Lisbon and see what jobs are available to you…
+You may want to go to the Tourist Office in Lisbon and see what jobs are available for you…

 Portuguese is culturally and historically rich.
 After a trip to any Portuguese speaking country, you will instantly see this.
 You may even end up itching to live in Portugal where the sun is warm and the weather is sweet.

-Indeed, it has a warmer climate than cold New York, a welcoming population, and a quieter way of life than the hustle and bustle of most capital cities.
-But to live there, it is essential to memorize Portuguese conjugation, irregular verbs, and pronunciation, not to mention the fact that you need to memorize Portuguese vocabulary and grammar.
+Not only does it have a warm climate, Portugal also offers a welcoming population, and a quieter way of life than the hustle and bustle of most capital cities.
+But to live there, it is essential to familiarise yourself with Portuguese conjugation, irregular verbs, and pronunciation, not to mention the fact that you need to memorize Portuguese vocabulary and grammar.